Hands & Voices HQ DHH Advisory Council

 Emilie Mulholland

 I am a deaf adult with bilateral cochlear implants, an early interventionist in Fairfax County, VA as a teacher for the D/HH.
 I work with families who have a child who is deaf or hard of hearing and am committed to providing families objective information to support their choice of modalities.
-I grew up using Cued Speech, specifically Cued American English, use it with my husband and our 3 children, and also use Cued Language Transliterators (CLTs) at work.
-Of our 3 children, 1 is also deaf with bilateral cochlear implants.
+I grew up using Cued Speech, specifically Cued American English.
+I use it with my three children, and I also use Cued Language Transliterators (CLTs) at work.
+Of my three children, one is also deaf with bilateral cochlear implants.
 We currently reside in Springfield, VA and love the community that we have around us.
 I enjoy being able to share my experience and journey with parents as I feel D/HH adults are able to give a unique perspective that others may not think about.
 I enjoy sharing my experiences with children and teens as well.
 I hope to continue to show support to families and their children as they continue on their journey for finding the right fit for their own family.

 Heidi